JarryShaw/DictDumper/README.md

 &nbsp;

-&emsp; The `jsformat` project is an open source Python program focus on stream format output dumper.
+&emsp; The `jsformat` project is an open source Python program works as a stream format output dumper.

 &emsp; Currently, it supports following formats ——